nextflow-io/nextflow/docs/reference/syntax.md

 - The `main:` section label can be omitted if the publish section is not specified.

 - The publish section consists of one or more *publish statements*.
 A publish statement is a [right-shift expression](#binary-expressions), where the left-hand side is an expression that refers to a value in the workflow body, and the right-hand side is an expression that returns a string.

-- The publish section can also be specified in named workflows as a convenience, but is intended mainly to be used in the entry workflow.

 In order for a script to be executable, it must either define an entry workflow or use the implicit workflow syntax described [above](#top-level-declarations).